-Absence: A student is considered absent from a class if he/she is more than 30 minutes late for the class.
-A student is considered absent for the entire day if he/she misses more than one class.
+Absence: A student is considered absent from a class if they do not attend his/her scheduled class.
+An adult student is considered absent for the entire day if he/she misses 50% of their entire scheduled classes.
+An under-18 student is considered "absent" if they miss all their classes and is considered "partially present" if they are present for at least one but not all of their classes and is considered "present" if they are present for at least 60% of their classes.
 An absence will be "excused" if it is for one of the reasons listed below and the student follows the process below for having the absence found to be excused.
-During the first week of each term, a partial day absence will not count as an unexcused absence for the purpose of this policy if the reason for the partial day absence is a scheduling conflict.
+During the first week of each term, a partial day absence will not count as an unexcused absence for the purpose of this policy if the reason for the partial day absence is a scheduling conflict